-- Request for early termination of this agreement before the start of the Summer session can be considered only if received in writing by the Residence Life Department before the Friday of the start of the summer session. - If by Friday of the first week of classes the student fails to occupy the assigned room or cancels the agreement by mutual consent for any of the reasons in the terms of agreement, the agreement is cancelled and the student receives an 80% refund of the Summer session housing fee. - Cancellation for any of the reasons in Terms of Agreement or mutual consent after the Friday of the first week will result in no refund of the housing fees.
+- A. Request for early termination of this agreement before the start of the summer session can be considered only if received in writing by the Director of Residence Life by the Friday before the start of the summer session. - B. If on or before the Friday of the first week of classes the student fails to occupy the assigned room or cancels the agreement by NHTI Catalog 2013-2014 mutual consent for any of the reasons in the Terms of Agreement, the agreement is cancelled and the student receives an 80% refund of the housing fee.

+C. Cancellation for any of the reasons in the Terms of Agreement or mutual consent after the Friday of the first week will result in no refund of the housing fees.